 - Debt-to-income ratio: Careful study needs to be done at this point.
 Mortgage lenders differ on precise amounts, but a financial debt load that is greater than 41 to 48% is high risk for an FHA loan.
 You will need 2 years of continuous employment with no unexplained breaks in job history.

-- Credit History: It is generally the small issues which may damage your consumer credit.
+- Credit History: It is generally the small issues that may damage your consumer credit.
 Check your income source, credit worthiness, together with rent history which may show up on a credit score.
 Get everything taken care of and work towards a spotless record.

 - Credit ratings: Today a FICO score of 620 or better is required for the FHA loan for most lenders and banks.
 If you have had a bankruptcy or foreclosure, you will have to have maintained a perfect credit score since then (4 years and 5 years respectively) regardless of recent credit worthiness.

 - Fill out the Info form at the top of this page and let us know what you need.
 It will allow the FHA mortgage professional to call you to discuss your primary goal.
 Subsequently, a full mortgage application will need to be completed that details everything about you, the borrower, which is used for determining whether you are qualified for a mortgage loan or otherwise.
 The interest rate and terms of the loan will also be identified largely by the data in your loan application form, credit scores, etc.

 - In the event the application is pre-approved, you will get the disclosure records that are essentially initial loan documents that have all the details in connection with terms and conditions, loan rates, cost and mortgage payments of the loan.

 - This has to be agreed upon and returned along with documents such as your bank account statements, IDs, personal references, etc., for validation purposes.
 Usually, these documents are prepped and readied before the loan application is submitted to the mortgage underwriter.